-To assess the portfolio diversification benefits of infrastructure, Table 5 presents the interasset correlation matrix over the Q3:1995-Q2:2006 period.
-The infrastructure sectors, including listed composite infrastructure (r = 0.15), listed infrastructure (r = 0.21), listed utilities (r = 0.01), toll roads (r = 0.14) and unlisted infrastructure (r = 0.06), were not significantly correlated with the stockmarket, with the infrastructure sectors except the airports sector also showing diversification benefits with direct property in a portfolio.
-This diversification benefit of unlisted infrastructure with direct property (r = 0.26), in conjunction with the earlier average annual returns and volatilities, further highlights the differences between infrastructure and property as separate asset classes for institutional investors and superannuation funds.
-Unlisted infrastructure also generally showed lower correlation with the other asset classes (r = 0.06 - 0.26) than the listed infrastructure sector with the other asset classes (r = 0.08 - 0.57).
+To assess the portfolio diversification benefits of infrastructure, Table 5 presents the inter-asset correlation matrix over the Q3:1995-Q2:2006 period.
+The infrastructure sectors including listed composite infrastructure (r=0.15), listed infrastructure (r=0.21), listed utilities (r=0.01), toll roads (r=0.14) and unlisted infrastructure (r=0.06) were not significantly correlated with the stockmarket, with the infrastructure sectors except the airports sector also showing diversification benefits with direct property in a portfolio.
+In particular, unlisted infrastructure generally showed lower correlation with the other asset classes (r=0.06-0.26) than the listed infrastructure sector with the other asset classes (r=0.08-0.57).

 On the other hand, inter-infrastructure-sectors generally showed significant correlations.
 In particular, listed composite infrastructure was significantly correlated with the other infrastructure sub-sectors (r = 0.31 - 0.86).
-It is noted the listed composite infrastructure has the lowest correlation with unlisted infrastructure (r = 0.31) amongst the infrastructure sub-sectors.
-Unlisted infrastructure presented moderate correlation with the airports

-(r = 0.26) and utilities (r = 0.16) sub-sectors.
+It is noted the listed composite infrastructure has the lowest correlation with unlisted infrastructure (r = 0.31) amongst infrastructure sub-sectors.
+Unlisted infrastructure presented moderate correlation with the airports (r = 0.26) and utilities (r = 0.16) sub-sectors.
 Similarly, toll roads showed low correlation with airports (r = 0.26).